antfu/refined-github-notifications/README.md

 - Remove bot avatars
 - Colorize the notification type (mention, review request, etc.)
 - Auto mark notifications as done (remove it from the list), if:
-  - The issue/PR is closed/merged, that you have not participating at all
+  - The issue/PR is closed/merged, and you have not participated at all
   - The issue/PR is closed/merged, and you already read it
   - PRs created by Renovate, if not participating
   - New commits pushed to PRs
   - *Notifications you have bookmarked will be bypassed
 - Make sure only one notification tab is opened
-- When going to the issue from the notification, inject a flating button to mark it as done and close the tab.
+- When going to the issue from the notification, inject a floating button to mark it as done and close the tab.
-- `Alt/Option + X` to mark an notification as done and close it
+- `Alt/Option + X` to mark a notification as done and close it

-## Philosophy

-- Reduce the number of notifications as much as possible
-- Don't track issues/PRs that are closed
-- The notifications should always be up to date

 ## Sponsors